ryan-mcclue/unsw/comp3411/week4.md

 input edges -> non-linear activation/transfer function (takes weighted sum of edges; g(s)) -> output

-perceptron has inputs multiplied by learned weights which lead to output may have a bias term, i.e. a constant added to output, e.g. for AND perceptron could be number of inputs e.g. 2 inputs, 3 weights: `w0 + x0*w1 + x1*w2`
+perceptron has inputs multiplied by learned weights which lead to output may have a bias term, i.e. a constant added to output, e.g. for AND number of inputs, e.g. (1/2-n) (want it to be slightly greater than 0)
+     for OR (n-1/2)
+     for NOT (just set weight to -1) e.g. 2 inputs, 3 weights: `w0 + x0*w1 + x1*w2`
-TODO: how is plane geometry used? trial-and-error weight values initially? if classes say -1 and +1, know that >0 and <0 Now, to learn weights on training data:
+TODO: how is plane geometry used? (slope of line) trial-and-error weight values initially? if classes say -1 and +1, know that >0 and <0 Now, to learn weights on training data:
 * Compare output class to what was expected.
-  If > then expected, subtract input values multiplied by learning rate from weights
-  If < then expected, add input values multiplied by learning rate to weights
+  IMPORTANT: outputs will be rounded to  classes, e.g. if 2 might be rounded to -1,1 w = w + learning_rate*(desired-actual)*input
-  IMPORTANT: if bias weight, will subtract/add learning rate value Repeat until all training samples have correct output
+  IMPORTANT: if bias weight, will subtract/add learning rate multiplication term (small learning rate will minimise removing correct classifications) Repeat until all training samples have correct output

 perceptron can only compute linearly separable functions, i.e. points separated by line, i.e. binary classifier